SagarFieldElevate/DatabaseManagement/README.md

 All scripts have been moved into these frequency folders.
 Older indicator directories were removed to simplify navigation.
 Place any new scripts in the folder that matches the data update frequency.

+## GitHub Workflows

+Automated GitHub Actions are organized by schedule.
+The `.github/workflows` folder contains one workflow file for each update frequency:

+* `intraday.yml` – runs high frequency jobs every 15 minutes
+* `daily.yml` – runs daily jobs at midnight UTC
+* `weekly.yml` – runs weekly jobs every Sunday
+* `monthly.yml` – runs on the first day of each month
+* `quarterly.yml` – runs on the first day of each quarter
+* `yearly.yml` – runs annually on January 1st
+* `event_driven.yml` – runs event-based jobs each day

+All job definitions now live directly in these schedule files using a matrix of scripts for the given frequency.